-Read and do the tutorials from pages 131-200, 309-332, 401-423, The Busy Coder's Guide to Android Development, Version 5.4, doing the small coding exercises given there.
+Read and do the chapters titled "Linear Layout and the Box Model," "The Tactics of Fragments" and "Assets, Files and Data Parsing" The Busy Coder's Guide to Android Development, Version 6.3, doing the small coding exercises given there.

-If you are developing on the iPhone, then the suggested book, Beginning iPhone 6 Development Exploring the iOS SDK by Mark, Nutting, LaMarche and Olsson, covers similar territory in Chapter 4: "More User Interface Fun", Chapter 8: "Introduction to Table Views" and Chapter 13: "Basic Data Persistence."
+If you are developing on the iPhone, then the suggested book, Beginning iPhone 7 Development Exploring the iOS SDK by Nutting, Olsson, Mark and LaMarche and, covers similar territory in Chapter 4: "More User Interface Fun", Chapter 8: "Introduction to Table Views" and Chapter 13: "Basic Data Persistence."